… They’re Fortified, But Shhh … Don’t Tell Anyone!

 Mix applesauce, coconut milk, vanilla, Egg Beaters, and egg yolk in small bowl.
 Set aside.

 Beat margarine and sugars in a stand mixer or with electric hand mixer on high until blend and sugars begin to dissolve.

 Stir in applesauce mixture on low, then increase to med-high and beat about 30 seconds.
 Mixture will begin to fluff up.

-Dump in oats, coconut, chia seeds, chocolate chips, pecans and dates.
+Dump in flour mixture, oats, coconut, chia seeds, chocolate chips, pecans and dates.
 Stir on medium until well mixed.

 Rest dough ten minutes.

 Scoop dough with #40 scooper, or a large walnut-size dough ball, onto a parchment-lined baking sheet, 12 cookies per sheet, for 2 1/2-inch cookies.
 If making 4-inch cookies, use #20 scooper, or a standard ice cream scooper will work just fine, only 6 to 9 per sheet.